AmanYadavKHD/PYTHON-DSMP/README.md

 # Machine-Learning
-I have followed a cource to learn machine learning.
+I have followed a course to learn machine learning.